lawrennd/old_talks/_deepnn/includes/overview-2021.md

 \subsection{Course Overview}

 \notes{Deep Neural Networks is an eight we course that introduces you to the fundamental concepts behind deep learning with neural networks.
 Over the last decade, deep neural network models have been behind some of the most impressive feats in machine learning.
-From the [convolutional neural networks](https://en.wikipedia.org/wiki/AlexNet) that made breakthrough progess on the [ImageNet challenge](https://en.wikipedia.org/wiki/ImageNet), object detection and the image net challenge, and most recently with the [CASP14 Protein Folding result from DeepMind](https://predictioncenter.org/casp14/doc/CASP14_press_release.html).}
+From the [convolutional neural networks](https://en.wikipedia.org/wiki/AlexNet) that made breakthrough progress on the [ImageNet challenge](https://en.wikipedia.org/wiki/ImageNet), object detection and the image net challenge, and most recently with the [CASP14 Protein Folding result from DeepMind](https://predictioncenter.org/casp14/doc/CASP14_press_release.html).}

 \notes{Welcome to this course, which is designed to introduce you to the principles and ideas behind deep neural network models.}

-\notes{Due to widespread international interest in neural networks there is now a great deal of material to help you train and deploy these models.
+\notes{Due to widespread international interest in neural networks, there is now a great deal of material to help you train and deploy these models.
 It is not our aim to substitute this material but to augment it with deeper understanding of the reasons why deep learning is successful and the context in which that success has occurred.}

 \notes{You are strongly encouraged to explore that material.
 For example, you can find [Yann LeCun's neural networks course from NYU here](https://atcold.github.io/pytorch-Deep-Learning/).
 For example, [here is their introductory session](https://atcold.github.io/pytorch-Deep-Learning/) with Yann giving the first lecture available here.}